PramodDudhal/Resource-Hub/README.md

 - **<u>User Authentication:</u>** User Authentication is implemented using Flask-Login extension.

+- **<u>Forgot Password and Change Password:</u>** If users ever feel like changing passwords then they can change it.
+Also if users ever forget their password then they are mailed their original password with the help of OTP verification

-- **<u>Discussion Forum:</u>** Users can use discussion forum and can communicate and ask doubts amongst themselves
+- **<u>Discussion Forum:</u>** Users can use discussion forum and can communicate and ask doubts amongst themselves.
+They can post their doubts as well as comment on it.

 - **<u>Viewing and Uploading Resources:</u>** This is the main crux of our whole project.
-Users can view and upload resources of all years and branches by selecting options within a form
+Users can view and upload resources of all years and branches by selecting options within a form.
+All uploaded files are stored under the "uploads" folder

+- **<u>Contact Us:</u>** By using this page, users can message us if they want.

 - **<u>Miscellaneous Pages:</u>** Users can visit pages like FAQs, Testimonials, About Us, etc. to know more about our website